njl/progcom/README.md

 ----------

 You'll need deploy-config in your root directory, which should have all the appropriate secrets.
-From the deployment directory, you can run `ansible-playbook -i hosts prod.yaml`.
+From the application's root directory, you can run `ansible-playbook -i hosts deploy.yaml`.